Azure-Samples/data-virtualization/README.md

 ```
 > Note that:
 >
-> The `PurviewFilePathQualified` name needs to be left empty for this scenario.
+> The `PurviewFilePathQualifiedName` value needs to be left empty for this scenario.
 >
 > The code assumes the following:
 > - A credential in the source database exists with name `<name-of-your-external-data-source>Cred` (refer to step 2).